Pretz/blog/2016-01-29-swift-codegen.md

 ## Which which which?

 Honestly, I want a hybrid of `Natalie` and `R.swift`: I love the `Segue` inner enum Natalie uses to avoid repetitive boilerplate, but I really like the `TypedStoryboardSegueInfo` struct that `R.swift` constructs from a `UIStoryboardSegue`.
-It's also worth pointing out that all the libraries except `Natalie` allow you to choose which types of assets you want to generate code for, so it's perfectly reasonable to use a combination of libraries for different asset types.
+It's also worth pointing out that `SwiftGen` allows you to choose which types of assets you want to generate code for, so it's perfectly reasonable to use a combination of libraries for different asset types.

 I think for now I'm going to give Natalie a shot on a few projects and see how it goes.
-If I really miss the typed segue features of `R`, maybe I'll submit a pull request.
+If I really miss the typed segue features of `R.swift`, maybe I'll submit a pull request.